jamiehighfield/jamiehighfield/README.md

 ### Hi there 👋, I'm Jamie Highfield

 I'm a computer scientist, with an emphasis on software & systems engineering.
-I specialise in web-based technologies, including HTML, CSS (SCSS/SASS) & JavaScript (ReactJS & VueJS).
+I specialise in web-based technologies, including **HTML**, **CSS** (**SCSS**/**SASS**) & **JavaScript** (**ReactJS** & **VueJS**).
 I also have a long-term background in C, C++ & C# (including the Windows API).
 Troughout my career, I have built up experience in Agile working, User Interface (UI), User Experience (UX) and other software development practices.
 I have a passion for performance & optimisation, efficient scalability, attention to detail, as well as making use of new concepts and technologies.
 Some of my recent projects are listed below, including a ReactJS component I am currently developing.

 ### :page_with_curl: Recent projects